Alan-Mach/KMK-Mechanical-Keyboard/README.md

 The budget also meant that my keyboard layout should use as many standard keys as possible.
 Any exotic keyshapes meant a more expensive keycap set to accomodate them.
 Since I wanted a split keyboard, my layout could not be a standard Alice layout, since its split space bar and two 'B' keys was hard to find among the cheapest keycap sets (this space bar requirement will cause a lot of problems down the line).
 It also had the characteristic of making any keyboard using its layout very long, which wouldn't work well with my length requirement.

+Another problem is that I expect this keyboard to be quite thick because handwiring is generally thicker than a pcb, so reducing the thickness as much as possible will be a challenge.

 With these considerations, I went on to making my keyboard layout.

 ## Layouts